Trypanosomiasis

 - Trypomastigotes may also be seen in aspirates of cavitary effusions or lymph nodes.

-- Serology for detection of antibodies against T. cruzi is available and often useful, however, cross-reactivity to Leishmania exists.
+- Serology for detection of antibodies against T. cruzi is available and often useful, however, cross-reactivity to Leishmania exists with some tests.

 - Antibodies are usually detectable by 3 weeks after infection and remain for the life of the animal.